ISO 10303: 2014 updates

+2020 updates

 AP242 edition 2, published in April 2020, extends edition 1 domain by the description of Electrical Wire Harnesses and introduces an extension of STEP modelisation and implementation methods based on SysML and system engineering with an optimized XML implementation method.

 This new edition contains also enhancements on 3D Dimensioning and Tolerancing, and Composite Design.
-New functionalities are also introduced like:
+New features are also introduced: